 - How you can vary task difficulty and the level of support given to students to scaffold and differentiate their learning experiences

-- Engaging activities that lower the affective filter and will help you use the target language almost exclusively from the day your students enter the classroom or log into your course
+- Engaging activities that lower the affective filter and will help you use the target language almost exclusively from the day your students enter the classroom

 - Dozens of comprehensible input strategies that foster a language learning environment where all students are comfortable to experiment and take academic risks

 - Innovative questioning techniques that will extend conversations by guiding students towards more sophisticated language use

 - How to teach grammar in a natural, whole language context, allowing students to get a sense of how the language works versus memorizing isolated rules

 - Timesaving ways to organize the learning cycle: create, assign, engage students, and provide feedback

 - Sheltered language techniques that open the door for teaching target culture content topics in the target language at any level